MrJohnsson77/nostr-citadel/README.md

       * etc...
     * Follow recommendations
     * Trending on your relay ( and others... )
-    * AI support, tweak and build your own recommendation and grouping engine
+    * AI support, tweak and build your own recommendation engine
       * Export and share your models
-- [ ] Remote Backup
 - [ ] Additional database backends
   * Redis
   * PostgresSQL
   * MongoDB
   * MySQL
-- [ ] Horizontal scaling
-- [ ] Production Relay on wss://relay.nostr-citadel.io

 ## Nips